Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Assumptions

 \subsection{SHANGRLA assorters}

-\cite{stark20} shows that RLAs can be reduced to statistical tests of whether the averages of a collection of finite lists of nonnegative, bounded numbers are all greater than $1/2$.
-Each list results from applying an ``assorter'' $A$ to the votes in a contest for each validly cast card that contains the contest (for audits that use style data, as described in \cite{glazerEtal21}) or for all validly cast cards.
+SHANGRLA \cite{stark20} reduces RLAs to statistical tests of whether the averages of a collection of finite lists of nonnegative, bounded numbers are all greater than $1/2$.
+Each list results from applying an ``assorter'' $A$ to the votes in a contest for each validly cast card that contains the contest (for audits that use card style data, as described in \cite{glazerEtal21}) or for all validly cast cards.
 The number of assorters involved in auditing a contest depends on the social choice function for that contest, among other things.
 For instance, for a $K$-winner plurality contest in which there are $C$ candidates, there are $K(C-K)$ assorters.
 The smallest value an assorter $A$ can assign to any card or CVR is 0.
-The largest value, $u$, depends on the social choice function and on whether the audit is a comparison audit or polling audit \cite{stark20}.
+The largest value, $u$, depends on the social choice function and on whether the audit is a comparison audit or polling audit, among other things \cite{stark20}.

-Assorters can be constructed to audit every social choice function for which an RLA method is currently known, including all scoring rules (e.g., plurality, Borda count, and approval voting), multi-winner plurality, supermajority, STAR-Voting, instant-runoff voting, and proportional representation schemes including D'Hondt \cite{stark20} and Hamilton \cite{blomEtal21}).
+Assorters can be constructed to audit every social choice function for which an RLA method is currently known, including all scoring rules (e.g., plurality, Borda count, and approval voting), multi-winner plurality, supermajority, STAR-Voting, instant-runoff voting, and proportional representation schemes including D'Hondt \cite{stark20} and Hamilton \cite{blomEtal21a,blomEtal21b}).

 Consider a single assorter, $A$.
-The value the assorter assigns to the votes on a ballot card $b_i$ is $A(b_i)$; the value it assigns to the votes in a CVR $c_j$ is $A(c_j)$.
+The value the assorter assigns to the votes on ballot card $b_i$ is $A(b_i)$; the value it assigns to the votes in CVR $c_j$ is $A(c_j)$.
 Let $\bar{A}^b$ denote the average value of the assorter applied to the ballot cards and let $\bar{A}^c$ denote the average value of the assorter applied to the list of CVRs.
 Define \(v := 2\bar{A}^c - 1\), the \emph{reported assorter margin}.
+(The averages might be over all ballot cards and CVRs, or only over the cards and CVRs that contain the contest, depending on whether card style information is used for the random selection \cite{stark20,glazerEtal21}.)

 Suppose there is a 1:1 mapping between ballot cards and CVRs for a given contest, and denote the number of each $N_b$.
 An \emph{overstatement assorter} $B$ is an affine transformation of the original assorter applied to the votes in the CVR, minus the assorter applied to the votes on the corresponding ballot card: